 It’s important to remember that each member of your family has their own expectations for their bucket list trip.
 Your teens will likely remember how they felt about the trip more than the specific activities they did (or missed) so don’t get too uptight about the agenda and making sure everyone participates at the same level.
 After all, those selfies carry a lot of weight in their world and just the fact that you helped make that possible will not go unnoticed.

-Travel might be one of the best ways to bond with your teen and traveling in a campervan will help you maximize the time you have left.
+Travel might be one of the best ways to bond with your family and traveling with your teens in a campervan will help you maximize the time you have left.
 There may be some bumps on the road but remember those are the stories you’ll be telling later.
 Do your best to plan, but remember to leave some time for spontaneity and be flexible when things change or don’t go as expected.
 Some of the best memories will occur from the experiences we didn’t anticipate.